f5devcentral/f5-distributed-cloud-labs-101/application/docs/state3/index.rst

 =================
 DemoBrews would like to enable their customers to pick up orders in their brick and mortar stores.
 In order to determine which products are available at which locations, the dev team has built an "inventory" service.
-Without approval, the dev team used the on-prem data center for testing the service.
+Without approval, the dev team used the on-premise data center for testing the service.
 The production Inventory service will need to run at each site and be accessed by the API service.

 Section Goals